bdsc-tds/Bilous2026/README.md

 ./run.slurm
 ```

-Since the pipeline is very computationally intensive, by default all steps are commented out in `workflow/Snakefile`.
+Since the pipeline is diverse and computationally intensive, by default all steps are commented out in `workflow/Snakefile`.
 The include statement for a `.smk` file and corresponding rules in `rule all` can be uncommented one at a time to run the step of interest.

 ## Repository Structure